-Joshua Dietrich, from Dover, OH, attended Ohio State University where he worked in the Department of Recreational Sports for 4 years in the Intramural Sports program.
+Joshua Dietrich, from Dover, Ohio, attended Ohio State University where he worked in the Department of Recreational Sports for four years in the Intramural Sports program.
 He graduated in 2008 with a Bachelor of Science in Education.
 From there, he took his talents down to the University of North Texas (Denton) where he was the Graduate Assistant of Intramural Sports.
 He graduated with a Master of Science in Recreation & Leisure Studies in 2011.
 In his professional career, Joshua was hired at the University of North Texas as the Coordinator of Competitive Sports until late 2013.
 Joshua’s next stop took him to Amherst, MA, at the University of Massachusetts, where he was the Assistant Director of Intramural Sports.
 His time in New England ended in late 2018 when an opportunity to come back home presented itself in Ohio.
 Joshua has been at Kent State University since late 2018 and is currently the Competitive Sports Coordinator.
 Outside of work Joshua is a Cleveland Indians Season Ticket Holder and attends as many games as he possibly can during a season.
 He has also been umpiring baseball for the past 16 years and next season he will begin working college baseball.

 Office of the Dean of Students

 Crystal Hamon has been an employee of Kent State University since November 2018.
 In her current role in the Office of the Dean of Students, she helps oversee the day-to-day functioning of the office as well as being the point contact for all calls related to the Care Team.
-Prior to her employment at Kent, Crystal worked for a foster care agency for twelve years as the Assistant Development Director.
+Prior to her employment at Kent, Crystal worked for a foster care agency for 12 years as the Assistant Development Director.
 She helped to cultivate relationships with donors, wrote grants, and organized fundraising events.
 Crystal is currently pursuing her degree in Communication and Information Studies.
 Born and raised in Ohio, Crystal currently lives in Cuyahoga Falls with her husband and two daughters that are currently attending Kent State University.